tymsoncyferki/Fifa-vs-Reality/README.md

 # Fifa vs Reality

 This project was created for a Data Visualization Techniques course.
 Our task was to analyze sports-related data and make a poster as a result.
-We came up with an idea to compare FIFA player statistics with real-life data.
+We came up with an idea to compare FIFA players statistics with real-life data.
 Our poster secured second place in the people's voting competition.

 ## Authors:
 [Tymoteusz Urban](https://github.com/tymsoncyferki)<br>